NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 <img src="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/WorkFlows/ValidationRequestSimplified-1.0.0.svg" width="1000"></img></a>

-This details the workflow of a validation request into CAS and the subsequent response:

 This details a referral into a CAS from a 999 Ambulance Service Trust (AST) for clinical validation of a triage outcome: